microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/14.nlp-with-dispatch/README.md

 ```

 To clone this bot, perform the following:
-- Collect your Luis Authoring Key from the the [LUIS portal](https://www.luis.ai) by selecting your name in the top right corner.
+- Collect your Luis Authoring Key from the [LUIS portal](https://www.luis.ai) by selecting your name in the top right corner.
 Save this key for the next step.

 - Run the following command from the project directory:
 ```bash